Brian Rapoza headshot (2).png

 Thick-billed Vireo

-Florida Atlantic University Ecological Site, Boca Raton, Palm Beach County: Last reported May 23 (eBird) Photo Directions: From I-95 in Boca Raton, exit at Spanish River Blvd.
+Florida Atlantic University Ecological Site, Boca Raton, Palm Beach County: Last reported June 9 (eBird) Photo Directions: From I-95 in Boca Raton, exit at Spanish River Blvd.
 (NW 40 St., Exit 48).
 At Spanish River Blvd., drive south 1 mile on NW 8 Ave./FAU Blvd to the parking area for the ecological site’s Tortuga Trail system.
-The bird has been seen on the green trail between the first and second intersections with the red trail.
-The location is marked with white flagging tape with blue dots.
+The bird has been seen near the intersection of the green and red trails.
 Map

 Black Noddy

-Garden Key, Dry Tortugas National Park, Monroe County: Last reported May 17 (eBird) Photo Directions: Click here for Dry Tortugas ferry information.
-Up to three birds have been seen with Brown Noddies on pilings at the north coaling dock.
+Garden Key, Dry Tortugas National Park, Monroe County: Last reported June 7 (eBird) Photo Directions: Click here for Dry Tortugas ferry information.
+Several birds have been seen with Brown Noddies on pilings at the north coaling dock.
 Map

 Older Reports